-Shortened Barrel: A shortened barrel (and electromagnetic rails in a railgun) reduces the range of a weapon by 20 percent, but provides a +5 bonus to the user's accuracy in close combat that partially negates the penalty for fighting at point blank range.
+Shortened Barrel: A shortened barrel (and electromagnetic rails in a railgun) reduces the range of a weapon by 20 percent, but provides a +5 bonus to the user's accuracy in close combat that partially negates the penalty for fighting at targets who are attacking the user.
 Pistols and other one-handed weapons do not gain this benefit.
 [Moderate]

 Barrel Extension: By adding length to the barrel of a firearm, or adding longer electromagnetic rails to a railgun, it is possible to increase the accurate range of a kinetic weapon by twenty percent.
-However, the weapon gains an additional +10 penalty to firing in point blank range.
-If applied to an antimaterial rifle or sniper rifle, the weapon becomes Unwieldy.
+However, the weapon gains a -10 penalty to firing in point blank range, negating the usual bonus.
+This penalty is also applied when a weapon is used to fire back at a melee attacker.
+If applied to an anti-material rifle or sniper rifle, the weapon becomes Unwieldy.
 This modification cannot practically be applied to weapons which are Unwieldy.
 [Moderate]